 Simple Analogy

-Important Design Feature
+Important Design Features

 4. Types / Classification of Cleat Wiring